Hannah Marie Wormington: Achievements

-In the same year she left the Denver museum (1968), Wormington was the first female archaeologist to be elected president of the Society for American Archaeology.
+In the same year she left the Colorado Museum (1968), Wormington was the first female archaeologist to be elected president of the Society for American Archaeology.
 She had previously held the title of vice president twice (1950–51, 1955–56).
 She was awarded a Guggenheim fellowship in 1970, and in 1977 she was awarded an honorary doctor of letters from Colorado state university.
 In 1983, the Society of American Archaeology awarded her the Distinguished Service Award, being the first female archaeologist to receive the award.
 Just two years later she was awarded the Colorado Archaeology Society C.T.
 Hurst award for her significant role in Colorado Archaeology.
 She was inducted into the Colorado Women's Hall of Fame in 1985.
 In 1988 she was once again awarded honorary doctor of letters degree from Colorado College, the same year she was appointed the curator emeritus of the Denver Museum of Natural History.

 Steve Cassels has written, "Just as Margaret Mead did in cultural anthropology, Marie has paved the way for women in archaeology, having persevered despite various degrees of discrimination throughout her career."